-If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or visual disturbances, your doctor may recommend having blood drawn to help decrease your blood cell counts.
+If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or vision problems, your doctor may recommend having blood drawn to help decrease your blood cell counts.
 The blood draw procedure is called phlebotomy.
-It should not be done routinely and should only be performed after consultation with a congenital heart disease expert.
-You should also receive intravenous (IV) fluids when having blood drawn to help replace the lost fluids.
+It should not be done routinely and should only be done after consultation with a congenital heart disease expert.
+You should receive IV fluids when having blood drawn to help replace the lost fluids.

-Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if no other treatments prove effective.
+Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if other treatments don't control your symptoms.